Kiehl's Clearly Corrective Accelerated Clarity Renewing Ampoules Review

 Review

-Results you may expect from using Kiehl's Clearly Corrective Accelerated Clarity Renewing Ampoules:
+Does Kiehl's Clearly Corrective Accelerated Clarity Renewing Ampoules Work?

-Lightly moisturizing: Kiehl's Clearly Corrective Accelerated Clarity Renewing Ampoules has a moisturizing rating of 2.2 out of 10.
+According to CreamScan analysis, Kiehl's Clearly Corrective Accelerated Clarity Renewing Ampoules is lightly moisturizing, with a moisturizing rating of 2.2 out of 10.

 Is it more humectant or occlusive?
 Purely humectant.
 It has zero occlusivity (we didn't find any occlusive ingredients on the ingredient list) and a moderate humectancy of 4.5 out of 10, primarily due to the high content of Glycerin (est. ≈2.0%).